 Flipping a Mechanical Engineering Course

-Steve Skerlos (Mechanical Engineering, College of Engineering), discovered that his graduate students, even those who were quite successful in his classes, were not retaining what they had learned in class in a way that they could apply that knowledge to research questions.
+Steve Skerlos, Mechanical Engineering, discovered that his graduate students, even those who were quite successful in his classes, were not retaining what they had learned in class in a way that they could apply that knowledge to research questions.
 Additionally, Prof. Skerlos had a desire to shift his lecture-based courses to have more in common with senior design courses in engineering, i.e. the instructor and the students all working together to solve problems.
 The following description of Prof. Skerlos’ flipped class is for his ME 499 course, Sustainable Engineering and Design.
 Prof. Skerlos, though, has flipped many classes, including a 150-person undergraduate course.

 Students’ First Exposure to Content